 The Speaker shall preside over the joint sitting

-- If, after the passage in one House, the Bill has been rejected or has not been returned by the other House, only such amendments may be proposes at the joint sitting as are made necessary by the delay in the passage of the Bill.
+- If, after the passage in one House, the Bill has been rejected or has not been returned by the other House, only such amendments may be proposed at the joint sitting as are made necessary by the delay in the passage of the Bill.

 - If the deadlock has been caused because the other House has proposed amendments to which the originating House cannot agree then- amendments necessary owing to the delay in the passage of the Bill as well as - other amendments as are relevant to the matters with respect to which the House have disagreed, may be proposed at the joint sitting.

-If at the joint sitting of the two Houses the Bill, with such amendments, if any, as are agreed in the joint sitting, is passed by a majority of the total number of members of both houses present and voting, it shall be deemed for the purposes of this constitution to have been passes by both the Houses.
+If at the joint sitting of the two Houses the Bill, with such amendments, if any, as are agreed in the joint sitting, is passed by a majority of the total number of members of both houses present and voting, it shall be deemed for the purposes of this constitution to have been passed by both the Houses.

 The procedure for joint sitting, as prescribed by Art.
 108, is confined to Bills for ordinary legislation and does not extend to a Bill for amendment of the Constitution, which must be passed by each Houses separately, by a special majority laid down.